The Gospel of Jesus Christ - What Paul Preached

 Why Wellspring’s Teaching Is a Different Gospel

-The dividing line is not personality.
+That dividing line is not personality.

-It is not tone.
+It is not style or tone.

 It is not tongues.